arisdavid/KubeQuantPlatform/README.md

 ## Introduction
 Risk Quant Model Platform (RQMP) is an experimental model execution platform.
 The platform is responsible for orchestrating containerised financial models inside the cluster.
-At present, it's configured to run execute a model on a single ephemeral pod.
+At present, it's configured to orchestrate a model as a job on a single ephemeral pod.

 ## Kubernetes Local Development
 For local development and testing setup a Kubernetes cluster using minikube.